Reviews

 Floating row covers are probably the most popular.
 You just lay these lightweight, breathable materials right over your plants—no fancy frames needed.

 They’re easy to install and work for a bunch of different crops.
-Heavy-duty row covers, though, last longer and stand up to more abuse, but you’ll likely need hoops or some kind of support.
+Heavy-duty row covers, though, last longer and stand up to more abuse, but you’ll likely need hoops or some support structure.

 When picking a row cover for commercial use, you’ve got to think about material weight, UV resistance, porosity, and size.
 The weight matters for both protection and durability, while UV resistance keeps the cover from falling apart in the sun.